jkpubsrc/python-module-jk-keyvaluestore/README.md

 ### Limitations

-The current implementation is pretty straight forward.
+The current implementation is pretty straightforward.
 Every change causes a write of a JSON file that contains that data.
 This way a) persistency is ensured and b) other instances of a data store will receive the new data.
-Therefore the concurrency model is very simple: THe most recent write wins.
+Therefore the concurrency model is very simple: The most recent write wins.

 Though this concept has drawbacks:

 * Managing thousands of key-value-pairs will be inefficient as for every key-value-pair a single file is required to hold that data.
 * High frequent changes of data will be inefficient as well.
-* As time stamps are used to synchronize one or more data store instances if you use multiple processes residing on multiple hosts you need to ensure that the system time will not be much different accross all nodes.
+* As timestamps are used to synchronize one or more data store instances if you use multiple processes residing on multiple hosts you need to ensure that the system time will not be much different accross all nodes.

-This key-value store is ment for use cases where you desire to keep things simple in your software as the amount of data you need to manage is quite limited.
+This key-value store is meant for use cases where you desire to keep things simple in your software as the amount of data you need to manage is quite limited.

 ### Use cases

-Use cases for this implementation is:
+Use cases for this implementation are:

 * Write out state information of an application and monitor it
 * Implement simple interprocess communication